 First off, just to set the record straight… the keto diet is not new.
-Let me be clear on that: it is not new.
+Let me be clear about that: it is not new.

 Ever heard of the Atkins diet?
 Yup, the one from way back when?
-Well I hate to burst your bubble but it’s pretty much the same diet as keto.
+Well, I hate to burst your bubble but it’s pretty much the same diet as the keto diet.
 The goal is to force your body to use fat as fuel instead of carbohydrates by intaking most of your calories from fat or protein.

 So, if I loved the book, why do I dislike the keto diet?

-The exception in my opinion, is when your goal is to HEAL.
-If you have a specific aliment/disease then I think getting into ketosis can have some amazing benefits (so long as you talk to your doctor and whatnot before jumping right in :P- disclosure folks, I’m not a doctor)
+The exception, in my opinion, is when your goal is to HEAL.
+If you have a specific ailment/disease then I think getting into ketosis can have some amazing benefits (so long as you talk to your doctor and whatnot before jumping right in :P- disclosure folks, I’m not a doctor)